thephez/docs-core/docs/api/remote-procedure-calls-evo.md

 47d9401e0a569a5488728e09542d0545ab56f8249a4b21e03445fa411e
 ```

+### ProTx Register HPMN

+> ❗️ Deprecated RPC
+>
+> The `protx *_hpmn` RPC commands were renamed in Dash Core 20.0.0 and can now be accessed as `protx *_evo` (e.g. `protx register_hpmn` is now `protx register_evo`).

-### ProTx Register Fund HPMN
+### ProTx Register Fund Evo

-The "protx register_fund_hpmn" RPC creates, funds, and sends a ProTx to the network.
-The resulting transaction will move 4000 Dash to the address specified by collateralAddress and will then function as the collateral of your evonode.
+The `protx register_fund_evo` RPC creates, funds, and sends a ProTx to the network.
+The resulting transaction will move 4000 Dash to the address specified by `collateralAddress` and will then function as the collateral of your evonode.
 A few of the limitations you see in the arguments are temporary and might be lifted after DIP3 is fully deployed.
-Requires wallet passphrase to be set with walletpassphrase call if wallet is encrypted.
+Requires the wallet passphrase to be provide with the [`walletpassphrase` RPC](../api/remote-procedure-calls-wallet.md#walletpassphrase) if the wallet is encrypted.

 *Parameter #1---collateral address*